akamoske/canopyLazR/README.md

 Once the pacakge is loaded in your R session, this is the an example of how to use the functions in this package to estimate LAD and LAI:

+#### Convert .laz or .las files into a list of voxelized lidar arrays
 ```
 # convert .laz or .las files into a list of voxelized lidar arrays
 laz.data <- laz.to.array("./Data/laz_files", 10, 1)